emichaud998/cooking_app_group_C/services/Recipes/docs/README.md

 # Recipes Manager Microservice

 ## Overview
 The Recipes Manager is a service that coordinates inserts, updates, deletes, and retrievals from the Recipes MongoDB collection.
-The Recipes microservice maintains the MongoDB Recipes collection and supports the following operations with 9 HTTP REST API endpoints:
+The Recipes microservice maintains the MongoDB Recipes collection and supports the following operations with 10 HTTP REST API endpoints:

 1. Create new recipe
 2. Get list of all recipe information from Recipes collection
 3. Get a single recipe's information from Recipes collection by Recipe ID
+4. Gets a list of all the distinct ingredients in DB
-4. Gets information for one or many recipes whose name contains request name
+5. Gets information for one or many recipes whose name contains request name
-5. Update a recipe entry information associated with either an ID or exact name
+6. Update a recipe entry information associated with either an ID or exact name
-6. Delete a recipe entry associated with either an ID or exact name from Recipes collection
+7. Delete a recipe entry associated with either an ID or exact name from Recipes collection
-7. Filter Recipes by one or more of the following:
+8. Filter Recipes by one or more of the following:
     * Filter all recipes that includes at least one requested ingredient from list
     * Filter all recipes that only include requested ingredients from list
     * Filter all recipes that do not include any requested ingredients from list